kubernetes/enhancements/keps/sig-instrumentation/1661-event-api-migration/README.md

 Correctness:

 - Update all unit tests that are using Event lib to use the new API and make sure they all pass.
-- Run tests with both healthy and crash-looping clusters that keep generating Events to ensure they are produced in an expected way.
+- Manually run tests with both healthy and crash-looping clusters that keep generating Events to ensure they are produced in an expected way.

 Scalability and Performance:

+- Run scale tests with the pause pods to be "sleep 5; exist 1" pods.
 - Record the memory usage in both healthy and crash-looping clusters of various size (e.g., 50, 500, 5k nodes).
-- Ensure memory increase can be handled by server and there's no big performance reduction.
+- Ensure Event increase can be handled by etcd and there's no big performance reduction.

 ### Graduation Criteria

 The new Event API is in Beta right now.
 The plan is to graduate API to GA in 1.19, but not necessarily require that all components will be migrated.

+#### Deprecated Fields

+This section lists the deprecated Event API fields that should be removed before graduating to GA.

+- State field of EventSeries (planned removal for 1.18)
+  - This field should also be removed from `corev1.Event` API: [#75987](https://github.com/kubernetes/kubernetes/pull/75987)

 #### Beta to GA Graduation

+- Remove deprecated fields listed above
 - Gather data from performance and scalability tests
-- Collect and address feedback

 ## Considerations